giantswarm/releases/capa/v25.0.0/README.md

 This tool however was bringing a lot of freedom in terms of bash implementation that was ran in the tool itself.
 We have reviewed the use-cases that customers have implemented, exposed certain settings in CAPA and prepared a migration plan for those features as well as allowing any future customization.
 The most important part for each customer is to prepare the `{cluster_name}-migration-configuration` yaml file, representing the `k8s-initiator` app features used, which will be consumed then by the `migration-cli` and be populated in Cluster charts for future usage.

-Account Engineers will provide a detailed checklist to go over with customers prior to migration.
+Your Account Engineer will provide you with a detailed checklist to go over prior to migration.

 ## New components with CAPA